intersystems-dach/node-red-contrib-iris/README.md

     <summary><b>Nodes</b></summary>
     <p>
         <ul>
-            <li><b>IRIS</b>: A Node for executing DML statements such as SELECT, UPDATE, INSERT and DELETE and DDL statements as CREATE, ALTER and DROP in Intersystems IRIS.</li>
+            <li><b>IRIS</b>: A Node for executing DML statements such as SELECT, UPDATE, INSERT and DELETE and DDL statements such as CREATE, ALTER and DROP in Intersystems IRIS.</li>
             <li><b>IRIS_CREATE</b>: Creates a class in Intersystems IRIS.</li>
             <li><b>IRIS_DELETE_CLASS</b>: Deletes a class in Intersystems IRIS.</li>
             <li><b>IRIS_INSERT</b>: A Node for only SQL-INSERT-Statements.
 Can also generate the class, if it does not already exists, based on the statement.</li>